ODINN-SciML/ODINN.jl/docs/src/inversions.md

 \min_\theta L \left(\hat S, S \right) + R\left( \hat S, p \right)
 ```
 where $\theta$ is the vector of parameters to invert, for example $\theta=[A]$; $L(\hat S, S)$ is the empirical loss function between a predicted state $\hat S$ and observations $S$ (for example, the ice thickness or the ice surface velocity); and $R(\hat S, p)$ is a regularization term.

+### Classical inversions tutorial

+The [classical inversion tutorial](./classical_inversion.md) provides an example on how to use these methods to invert in a scalar or gridded way a parameter of the Shallow Ice Approximation.

 ### Inversion with respect to initial state of the glacier